School of Music

 Dr. Bennett is an active member of the International Horn Society and his writing has been published in their journal, The Horn Call.
 He has performed and presented lectures at the Southeast Horn Workshop and the International Horn Symposium.
 In 2009, he hosted the Southeast Horn Workshop at WCU.

-When he’s not making music, he enjoys running, reading, and spending time with his wife Julie and their son Tyler.
+Dr. Bennett earned degrees from Florida State University (BM) and the University of Alabama (MM, DMA).
+When he's not making music, he enjoys spending time with his wife Julie and their two sons.